 4. Mario & Luigi: Bowser's Inside Story

-However, an RPG is nothing without its plot, and Inside Story had the best one yet.
-Fawful, a midboss from Superstar Saga with some of the funniest dialogue of all time, is out for revenge on the Bros. and the whole Mushroom Kingdom, which he traps within Bowsers guts.
-To save the day, the brothers have to secretly work within Bowsers perilous body to battle Fawful and his minions, which involved you switching between the germ-sized plumbers and Bowser himself.
+Inside Story also has one the best Mario RPG stories.
+Fawful, a midboss from Superstar Saga with some of the funniest dialogue of all time, is out for revenge on the Bros and the whole Mushroom Kingdom, which he traps within Bowser's guts.
+To save the day, the brothers have to secretly work within Bowser's perilous body to battle Fawful and his minions, which involves switching between germ-sized plumbers and Bowser himself.

 3. Grand Theft Auto: Chinatown Wars

-Previous attempts to cram GTA onto Nintendo platforms did not go smoothly; both Game Boy Color and Advance saw compromised versions of Rockstars signature series, neither of which captured the seedy and melodramatic atmosphere the franchise is known for.
+Previous attempts to cram GTA onto Nintendo platforms did not go smoothly; both Game Boy Color and Advance saw compromised versions of Rockstar's signature series, neither of which captured the seedy and melodramatic atmosphere the franchise is known for.

 2. Pokemon Black and White

-A common complaint from those ignorant of the progression of the Pokmon series is that every new Pokmon game is the same as the last.
-While it's true the core ideas of the original Red and Blue have been preserved from sequel to sequel, the Pokmon series has greatly benefited from improvements and additions with each new game.
+The common misconception is that every new Pokemon game is the same as the last.
+While it's true the core ideas of the original Red and Blue have been preserved from sequel to sequel, the Pokemon series has greatly benefited from improvements and additions with each new game.

 1. Mario Kart DS

-Its biggest feature is also one of its most problematic.
+The game's biggest feature is also one of its most problematic.
 Mario Kart DS helped kick off the Nintendo Wi-Fi Connection service, finally enabling people all over the world to join in online races.
-Its definitely a feature we wanted since the notion of online gaming surfaced, so to see it finally happen was beautiful; problem is, Friend Codes and laggy play made the feature almost worthless.
-Still, this large hindrance was overcome by the deep, immensely replayable single-player package, not to mention all the joy of local wireless matches.
+It's definitely welcome.
+The world wanted online Mario Kart forever.
+Problem is, Friend Codes and laggy play made the feature almost worthless.
+Sadly even a Virtual Console release couldn't fix the problem on Wii U since it strips out online functionality.